Zurc/angular-redux/steps.md

 This means: if searchBox property (from our state) it's true we assign 'in' to searchBoxState property on our class, else we assign 'out'

-by default, on our initialState (check line 83 ) we set our searchBox to false, so our element of class main-wrap will start with the state 'out', that means, moved entirely to the left ( left:100% - check line 214 )
+by default, on our initialState (check line 83 ) we set our searchBox to false, so our element of class main-wrap will start with the state 'out', that means moved entirely to the left ( left:100% - check line 214 )

+OK, great! but we are not finished... yet... :)

+In our **navsearch.component.html** file we need a close button tide to our 'out' state...